Identity Governance Blog

 Create a List of Roles & Access Rights

-Consider what each role requires and determine access levels.
+Consider what each role requires and determine access levels to create a role-based access control database of what permissions are needed throughout your particular organization.
 Employees should have access to only what they need on a day-to-day basis.
 Any group can request one-time access later, which will then be processed by IT or HR.

 Assign levels of access for each profile.
 It is crucial that as few people as possible can view and read essential files containing sensitive data.